Blane245/musicgenerator/README.md

 ![CMG Class diagram](ComputerMusicGenerator-2024-10-24-133419.png)

-The application is designed around the user interface and supported by a context provide.
+The application is designed around the user interface and supported by a context provided.
 The three parts of the application are the header, body, and footer.

 ## Class Structure
 Classes are used to define objects that are presisted in files while the user interface and sound generation are implemented through React functions.
 The general structure of the classes are